PharrellWANG/nextjs-boilerplate/README.md

 ```
 Visit: <https://git.io/vbdew>

-Note: I have specified nothing when creating the git.io link,
+Note: I have specified nothing when creating the git.io link initially,
 hence I got a random name of ``vbdew``.
 If you specify your
 customized name at beginning, you will be able to make it fancier!